constantx/constantx.github.io/_src/post/2013-09-20-writing-again.markdown

 - reference
 ---

-This is a basic styleguide with all elements supported by my fork of punch-blog.
+This is a styleguide with all elements supported within an article.
 You'll find heading, paragraph, strong, em, photo, codeblock, blockquote, photos.

 # Heading 1
 ## Heading 2